-93 - 100 EXCELLENT
+93 - 100 Excellent

-85 - 92 VERY GOOD
+85 - 92 Very Good

-75 - 84 SATISFACTORY
+75 - 84 Satisfactory

-74 and BELOW UNSATISFACTORY
+74 and Below Unsatisfactory

-Esthetics/Makeup Program Outline Hours Subject 120 hours Preclinical instruction in the sciences of anatomy, dermatology and chemistry as related to skin care; electricity and light; sanitation; safety procedures related to the practice of skin care; and Maryland statutes and rules which pertain to the regulation of the practice of skin care; and elementary service skills 200 hours Clinical instruction and experience, including 60 facials or makeup applications 280 hours Applied science and skills in cleaning, conditioning, shaping, reinforcing, coloring and enhancing of the skin quality through the use of facials and makeup, as well subject matter related to the Educator's discretion 600 TOTAL HOURS The above hour requirements must be met by each student in each category.
+Esthetics/Makeup Program Outline Distance Learning Hours In-Person Hours Subject 90 hours 25 hours Theory instruction in the sciences of anatomy, dermatology and chemistry as related to skincare; electricity and light; sanitation; safety procedures related to the practice of skincare; and Maryland statutes and rules which pertain to the regulation of the practice of skincare, and elementary service skills.
+70 hours 20 hours Theory instruction in applied science and skills in cleaning, conditioning, shaping, reinforcing, coloring and enhancing of the skin quality through the use of facials and makeup, as well as subject matters related hair removal.
+Client consultation, profession conduct and career development.
+35 hours 100 hours Hair Removal 70 hours 105 hours Skin Care & Advance Techniques 35 hours 50 hours Makeup 300 300 Practical Skill In-Person Total Hours (300) Distance Learning Theory Total Hours (300) Total Distance Learning Hours Total In-Person Hours The above hour requirements must be met by each student in each category.